 About

-I am the Assistant Director for the Center for Economy and Society and Assistant Research Professor at the SNF Agora Institute at Johns Hopkins.
+I am an Assistant Professor in the Department of Government at Georgetown University.
 My research interests are in the history of political thought, intellectual history, and political economy.
+From 2025-2026 I am a Provost’s Distinguished Faculty Fellow.

 My first book, Adam Smith’s America: How a Scottish Philosopher became an Icon of American Capitalism (Princeton, 2022) traces the reception and influence of Adam Smith's ideas in American thought, politics, and culture from the eighteenth century to today.
 It was named a 2023 PROSE Category Winner in Economics from the Association of American Publishers and listed as one of NPR’s Books We Love in 2022.
 It was also named a Top 5 Biographies of Economists by the Wall Street Journal and received the 2024 Best Monograph Award from the European Society for the History of Economic Thought.

 My other research interests include feminist political economy, the political theory and politics of inequality, family and housing politics.
-I am currently working on a new project on Asian American political thought before the invention of “Asian America.”
+I am currently working on two new projects: one on Asian American political thought before the invention of “Asian America,” and another on Charlotte Perkins Gilman.

-I received my PhD in Political Science in 2018 from Stanford University, where I was a Geballe Dissertation Prize Fellow at the Stanford Humanities Center, as well as a Gerald J. Lieberman Fellow, one of the University's highest distinctions for doctoral students.
+I received my PhD in Political Science in 2018 from Stanford University.
 I was a postdoctoral research associate at the Political Theory Project at Brown University from 2018-2020, and a College Fellow and Lecturer at Harvard in Social Studies from 2020-2023.
 I hold an MPhil in Political Thought and Intellectual History, a secondary MPhil in Classics from the University of Cambridge, and a B.A. in Political Economy and Classics from the University of California, Berkeley.

 Welcome!